College Students setting New Year Resolutions

 Minimize Stress

 College is a time of growth and change.
-Start 2023 out strong by doing a quick review of how college has been for you so far.
-It is never too late to make small changes to make your college experience better.
+Start 2024 out strong!
+It is never too late to make small changes!
 Making a New Year’s resolution is important for everybody.
+The goal of PayForED is to reduce the stress that families face by providing resources that help you make better college decisions.

 Share this on